gkw/pyphpsession/README.md

 How to read session vaiables (string, integer only)

-* python program can read PHP session variabled if we know PHP session id.
+* python program can read a value of PHP session variable if we know PHP session id.

 Preconditions: